JohnWoodman/SHellNo/README.md

 - Create class object that can be used for any syscall

+- Write reverse shell that uses only syscalls (no shellcode)

 - Look into converting existing enumeration tools into shellcode (may not be possible, might have to rewrite certain tools to use direct syscalls)

 - Look into bypassing Kernel land hooking (Sysmon)